 to work with the whole community to develop and enhance the facilities available to us.

-Trustees: Evan Clark, Alison Hazell, Lesley Wiseman, Kate Currie, Jean Langhorne, Dominic Mellor, Mark Hazell.
+Evan Clark, Alison Hazell, Lesley Wiseman, Kate Currie, Jean Langhorne, Jane Logan, Dominic Mellor and Mark Hazell.

 All residents and supporters of the community in Baldernock are encouraged to become members of the Development Trust.
 This simply involves completing the membership form (available below) and paying a fee of just £1.